cheshire-cat-ai/core/mkdocs/index.md

 To run the Cheshire Cat, you need to have `docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) installed on your system.

 ## Quickstart
-To have a quick setup and make the Cheshire Cat run using the `gpt3.5-turbo` [OpenAI model](https://platform.openai.com/docs/models/gpt-3-5), do the following:
+For quick setup and make the Cat run using the `gpt3.5-turbo` [OpenAI model](https://platform.openai.com/docs/models/gpt-3-5), do the following:

 - Create and API key with `+ Create new secret key` in your OpenAI [personal account](https://platform.openai.com/account/api-keys)
 - Create an `.env` file in the cloned repository
-- Write your key in the `.env` file (`OPENAI_KEY=past-key-here`)
+- Write your API key in the `.env` file (`OPENAI_KEY=past-key-here`)
 - Start the app with `docker-compose up`
 - Chat with the Cheshire Cat on `localhost:3000`.
 - You can also interact via REST API and try out the endpoints on `localhost:1865/docs`

 The first time you run the `docker-compose up` command it will take several minutes as docker images occupy some GBs.

-Here is a list of commands to achieve the aforementioned steps.
+Here is a list of commands to achieve the aforementioned steps:

 ```bash
 # Open the cloned repository